BJJ Headquarters: The Home of Guard Passing

 There are two basic forms of guard passing in Jiu Jitsu: smash passing and fasting passing, albeit certain techniques fall into the grey area between the two modes.
 What is important, and you will find this in all skilled guard passers, is the ability to return to a base guard passing position that yields various paths a top player can take.
 This will be even effective if the guard passer is also skilled at attacking the legs.

-This position is very effective at limiting the guard players attacks.
+Headquarters Position is very effective at limiting the guard players attacks.
 It can be used to thwart closed guard entry, De la Riva guard, reverse De la Riva guard, and many other forms of open guard.
 Adding lapel grips and lifting your opponent slightly towards you can also make it much more dangerous.

-The reason this position finds so much success in passing is that it yields both fast and smashing passes such as the knee slice pass, the X-pass, and various forms of smash passing involving sprawling the legs.
+The reason headquarters Position finds so much success in passing is that it yields both fast and smashing passes such as the knee slice pass, the X-pass, and various forms of smash passing involving sprawling the legs.
 It also opens up the forward kimura roll if that is something that interests you.
 The simplicity and effectiveness of this base can be enjoyed by new and advanced practitioners alike.

 In the following video, you can see Craig Jones use a variant of this position to set a sprawling smash pass that can land you in mount of side control.